 - Effective at fading scars: Much like its ability to fade dark spots, arbutin is also great at fading those red-purple acne scars that stick around long after a zit is gone.

 - Brightens skin: As explained above, arbutin prohibits the formation of dark spots, offering a brightening effect on the skin.

 Side Effects of Arbutin

 Before you go and buy every arbutin skin product out there, you should know this: There have been some people who get nervous about arbutin, because of the similar brightening benefits it has with hydroquinone.
-However, studies on arbutin have all firmly stated that it’s a “safe and effective ingredient for skin lightening."
+However, arbutin is widely considered a safe and effective ingredient for skin lightening.

-“Arbutin is available in some skincare products designed to improve pigmentation,” Dr. Lin says.
-“Use of these products on a regular basis in your routine will improve your complexion.”
+“Arbutin is available in some skincare products designed to improve pigmentation,” Lin says.
+“Use of these products regularly in your routine will improve your complexion.”
 One thing he notes is that arbutin can be a great way to lighten acne scars—he recommends using acne treatments with natural ingredients and arbutin, like his eponymous line’s 2-Step Acne Clarifying System ($46), to lighten dark spots that can linger after acne fades.

 How to Use It

-"Arbutin can be used twice daily," Chang says.
-"Because arbutin tends to be gentle, it can be used in combination with other skin lightening ingredients, like chemical peels and retinols."
+"Because arbutin tends to be gentle, it can be used in combination with other skin lightening ingredients, like chemical peels and retinols," says Chang.
 She recommends using arbutin twice daily after cleansing, but before any heavy moisturizers.